matter-labs/zksync-web-era-docs/docs/dev/concepts.md

   through which the contract can be accessed.
 - `Execute`.
 This operation executes a smart contract method.
 - `Withdraw`.
 This operation moves funds from an L2 account to an L1 account. _Most likely will be replaced with a special `Execute` call soon._

+## zkRollup vs ZK Rollup

+There are different acronyms for Zero-Knowledge Rollups, so both are interchangeable.
+In the context of zkSync 2.0, we will use the word zkRollup to refer to accounts that will have their data availability secured by Ethereum, unlike the zkPorter accounts, which will have their data secured by a separate decentralized network of guardians.

 ## What is zkPorter?